vindhyajee5/create-boot-dockerfile/README.md

-# create-boot-dockerfile
+# containerizing spring boot application

-creating a spring-boot application container from a Dockerfile
+two ways: from a Dockerfile or a Springboot Maven plugin

+## Creating Dockerfile

 A SpringBoot application Image bases on an OpenJDK image because Java has been deprecated.